michaelbrewer/aws-lambda-events/docs/api-http-api.md

 Amazon API Gateway invokes your function synchronously with an event that contains a JSON representation of the HTTP request.

+## Limits

+Payload limit of 6mb for the lambda
+Maximum timeout of 30 seconds

 ## Input

 ### Getting the correlation id